daveabrock/daveabrock.github.io/_posts/2020-11-08-blast-off-blazor-update-head.markdown

 ---
 date: "2020-11-08"
 title: "Blast Off with Blazor: Use .NET 5 to update the HTML head from a Blazor component"
-subtitle: "In the latest post, we'll learn how to update the HTML head dynamically using .NET 5."
+description: "In the latest post, we'll learn how to update the HTML head dynamically using .NET 5."
 tags: [blazor, aspnet-core, blast-off-blazor]
-share-img: /assets/img/update-head.png
+image: /assets/img/update-head.png
 ---

 So far in this series, we've [walked through a project intro](https://daveabrock.com/2020/10/26/blast-off-blazor-intro) and also [got our feet wet with our first component](https://daveabrock.com/2020/10/28/blast-off-blazor-404-page).